XinzhouLi/Corona/README.md

 		computerUseRandomCard.java: the computer player will choose how to use move card and steal property card more wisely, it increase the level of difficulty.

 		Gameplay.java: Contain most of the logic.for example ask the player to input.

 	(2)part of the GUI game:
 		All the java file in the text version is introduced above.

-		GUI_Board.java:Create the visual board, it shows the property and the player's location, and it is make by the collections of button.
+		GUI_Board.java:Create the visual board, it shows the property and the player's location, and it is make by the collections of button(JButton).

 		mainforsettingbuttons.java: Set the name of the button and also put those property into the arraylist.